Media

 If WebP support is missing and you want it, install or enable the WebP-capable GD build for your platform (for example apt install php-gd on Debian/Ubuntu, which bundles WebP support in current releases) and restart PHP-FPM or your web server.

-• Post Types: Add images to status and page posts.
+• Post Types: Add images and video to status and page posts.

 • Micropub: Publish posts and upload photos from external apps.

-• Social Embeds: A post’s first image becomes its social preview card.
+• Social Embeds: A post’s first image becomes its social preview card; video-only posts fall back to the default card.

 • Themes: Uploaded files live in src/assets/, not in theme directories.